tinkerbell/tinkerbell.org/content/docs/workflows/_index.md

 ## Ephemeral Data

 Ephemeral data is data that is shared between Workers as they execute workflows.
-Ephemeral data is stored in `/workflow/<workflow_id>`.
+Ephemeral data is stored at `/workflow/<workflow_id>` in each tink-worker.

 Initially the directory is empty; you populate with it by having a [template's actions (scripts, etc)](/docs/templates) write to it.
+Then, the content in `/workflow/<workflow_id>` is pushed back to the database and from the database, pushed out to the other Workers.

-As the workflow progresses, subsequent actions on a Worker can read any ephemeral data that's been created by previous actions on other Workers as well as update that file with any changes.
-After the workflow finishes, any future actions on additional Workers will be able to read from that directory and see the updates.
+As the workflow progresses, subsequent actions on a Worker can read any ephemeral data that's been created by previous actions on other Workers, as well as update that file with any changes.
+Ephemeral data is only preserved through the life of a single workflow.
+Each workflow that executes gets an empty file.

 The data can take the form of a light JSON like below, or some binary files that other workers might require to complete their action.
-There is a 10 MB limit for ephemeral data, because it gets pushed to and from the tink-server and workers with every action, so it needs to be pretty light.
+There is a 10 MB limit for ephemeral data, because it gets pushed to and from the tink-server and tink-worker with every action, so it needs to be pretty light.

 For instance, a Worker may write the following data: